 Crew Clothing Co. is a British clothing brand with a wide range of active, outdoor and casual wear for men and women.
 Its heritage is in its south-coast roots, having been started in the back of a windsurfing school in Salcombe in 1993 by managing director, Alastair Parker-Swift.
 He took his small but distinctive collection to the ultimate testing ground - Cowes Week - on the Isle of Wight, where he sold out of all his stock.

 By the time Alastair met with Livingbridge the business had grown and he wanted to stay on whilst realising some of his cash.
 He said, “The bank had the deeds to my house – I’d given them everything to grow the business and we were limited by what we could do and what I was prepared to risk.”
-Livingbridge’s investment has enabled the brand to grow, and it has since evolved into the premium active and casual wear retailer, while still retaining its unique heritage and position.
+Livingbridge’s investment enabled the brand to grow and evolve into the premium active and casual wear retailer, while still retaining its unique heritage and position.

 Doubling store numbers with the right crew in place

-- One of the principle aims was for a bold consumer rollout strategy, and Crew Clothing went from 34 retail outlets at time of investment to 75 stores nationwide in 2016.
+One of the principle aims was for a bold consumer rollout strategy, and Crew Clothing went from 34 retail outlets at time of investment to over 80 stores nationwide at exit in 2017.
 Andrew Garside, Livingbridge, commented, “The roll-out plan for stores was relatively straightforward.
 We knew how the stores should look and feel, and which towns to target.
 We just needed to do more of them and get the right sites on the right terms.”

 “I can honestly say that when we agreed the deal, it was everything I hoped it would be.
 When you’re an owner and founder of a business for 14 years, and living and breathing it is all you’ve done, releasing any equity is a very difficult decision – but I’ve never looked back.
 A good deal is when both parties go away thinking they got a good deal.”